gitter-badger/dashboard-4/README.md

 ### Installing the source code

-I. If you haven't already, install nodejs and npm through apt-get / yum.
+I. If you haven't already, install nodejs and npm through apt-get or yum if you have a REHL-based OS.

 II.
 Make sure meteor is installed, if not, run this command : $ curl http://install.meteor.com | sh